 Internship and Leadership Profile

 On leadership: Wharton cares about team-oriented leadership.
-Not just holding a title — actually driving something forward and bringing others along.
+Not just holding a title, but actually driving something forward and bringing others along.
 The classic Moelis admit is someone who led a club, started something, or took initiative in a team context.
 Hierarchical achievement (I was VP of X organization) matters less than what you actually changed.

 Here's the honest framework.
 Moelis is selecting for a specific type of student: analytically capable, finance-adjacent, with genuine leadership in a group context, and a clear rationale for why they want Wharton specifically.